krschroeder/baseframe_js/readme.md

 **Parameters**
 - **plugins**: Can be one Plugin, or an array of them.
-- **Library** :  second parameter is the library to extend into.
+- **Library**: The second parameter is the library to extend into.
 Currently can plug into __jQuery__, __Cash__, or the __Base Elem__ which is used in the package.
-- **notify** (optional): The final parameter console logs each udpated parameter when they get updated.
+- **notify** (optional): The final parameter console logs each updated parameter when they get updated.
 Really meant only for development purposes to help debugging.

 #### smoothScroll

 The `smoothScroll` function enables smooth, animated scrolling to a specific element or position within a web page.
 This enhances user experience by providing a visually appealing transition rather than an abrupt jump.
-This function supports easing functions, and out the gate comes with some easing functions.
+This function supports easing functions, and out of the gate comes with some easing functions.

 ```typescript
 smoothScroll(